Ev1lT3rm1nal/trace.zig/README.md

 ```

 The examples assumes that you have cloned this repository into the path `../third_party/` relative to a `src` folder.
-trace.zig can also be used as a package, the basic steps are described in the `README.md` of the repository.

 ### Span